 Accelerating Private Investment and Pharmaceutical Access Through Health Technology Assessment to Inform R&D: Right now, most research and development (R&D) caters to rich countries, since companies prefer to focus their efforts on relatively lucrative and predictable high-income markets.
 But through a few strategic steps, HMG could help kickstart an expansion of health R&D to better address the needs of the poor—particularly those living in emerging middle-income countries (MICs), where aid is rapidly declining but private investment still lags behind.

 Leveraging the UK’s own groundbreaking model of health technology assessment (HTA) and price negotiation through NICE and NHS England, the UK can help MICs identify potential health innovations that would improve health; calculate the local value that such innovations would offer through early HTA; and signal demand for health innovation to serve MICs.
 Many MICs, including India and China, are already adopting HTA with UK support, while emerging markets offer an important and exciting expansion opportunity for the UK pharmaceutical industry.
 (To this point, a recent round of procurement in China attracted high engagement from multinational companies despite very low prices; value-based pricing in this context would be significantly more lucrative for industry while still offering affordable access in emerging MICs.)
 We have already proposed a specific model that leverages early HTA to incentivise tuberculosis treatment development, using an intermediary development finance institution to underwrite countries’ own voluntary value-based purchase commitments.
-(Watch this space for a final blueprint of the Market-Driven, Value-Based Advanced Commitment [MVAC] coming soon.)
+(See our recent paper introducing the Market-Driven, Value-Based Advanced Commitment [MVAC].)
 As we have seen with antibiotics, the commercial risk resulting from a lack of a market sometimes trumps the risk emanating from plain tough science.

 Enhancing Access to Generics through Better Regulation and Enhanced Competition: Pharmaceutical markets in sub-Saharan Africa and South Asia are dominated by off-patent and/or generic drugs, which make up 90 percent of all purchases by value.
 In theory, these countries should benefit from a competitive, commoditised generics market that pushes price toward marginal cost.
 In the US, for example, generics save the healthcare system hundreds of billions of dollars each year; 90 percent of prescriptions are for nonbranded quality-assured generics, but these medicines account for just over a fifth of total pharmaceutical spend.
 Similarly, in the UK, 80 percent of NHS prescriptions are filled with generic medicines; these account for just 28 percent of the NHS’s total drugs budget.
 But in lower-middle-income countries, including India and West Africa, countries often buy expensive branded generics in uncompetitive markets.
 Poor consumers are subject to widely varying prices for essential medicines both within and across countries, and often pay out of pocket; some of the poorest nations pay some of the highest prices for basic commodities such as rehydration salts, metformin for diabetes, and aspirin and paracetamol.
 To ensure better access to basic life-saving health commodities, the UK is well placed to help poor countries improve procurement practices, attract quality-assured generic market entrants, and create greater competition, facilitated by better regulation of the marketplace and information-sharing to address asymmetries.
 If such measures were put in place, forthcoming CGD work suggests that many LMIC could realise procurement savings totaling between a fifth and a third of existing medicines spend.